benweigel/RECChange/README.md

 # RECChange
-Shifting climatic imprints reshuffle northern communities
+Climate change reshuffles northern species within their niches

-This repository accompanies the manuscript "Shifting climatic imprints reshuffle northern communities" by Antao and Weigel et al. and provides all necessary R scripts and data to reproduce included results.
+This repository accompanies the manuscript "Climate change reshuffles northern species within their niches" by Antao and Weigel et al. and provides all necessary R scripts and data to reproduce included results.